Spread the love

 How to Prevent Long-Term Speech Delay

-Early intervention programs involve various specialists working in certain speech areas like speech-language pathologists, occupational therapists, and physical therapists.
+These programs involve various specialists working in certain speech areas, like speech-language pathologists, occupational therapists, and physical therapists.

-Research also shows that early treatment improves the outcomes for children with developmental delays, including those with speech delays.
-This is because children learn a lot and quickly during a period of rapid brain growth.
+Research also shows that early treatment improves outcomes because children learn a lot and quickly during a period of rapid brain growth.

 Speech Therapy Tricks and Goals